moodle-an-hochschulen/moodle-local_boostnavigation/README.md

 ------

 local_boost_navdrawerfumbling is designed to work with theme_boost or child themes of theme_boost.
-We can't guarantee if / how it will work with other themes.
+It does not work with other themes which are not based on Boost.

 Further information